Bladder 62

 Pain Relief

-- In conditions of back pain, neck pain, or pain between the shoulder blades apply the the Water Element Acupressure Stick to acupressure point Bladder 62 and apply the Fire Element Acupressure Stick to acupressure point Small Intestine 3 using the dispersing method (counter-clockwise motion) for acute conditions with inflammation, or using the tonification method (clockwise motion) for chronic conditions possibly due to Kidney Deficiency.
+- In conditions of back pain, neck pain, or pain between the shoulder blades apply the the Water Element Acupressure Stick to acupressure point Bladder 62 and apply the Fire Element Acupressure Stick to acupressure point Small Intestine 3 for acute conditions with inflammation or for chronic conditions possibly due to Kidney Deficiency.
 Also consider our topical Chinese herbal remedies for pain relief found here!

-- For pain that runs down the middle of the back of the leg apply the the Water Element Acupressure Stick to acupressure point Bladder 62 using the dispersing method (counter-clockwise motion) for acute conditions with inflammation, or using the tonification method (clockwise motion) for chronic conditions.
+- For pain that runs down the middle of the back of the leg apply the the Water Element Acupressure Stick to acupressure point Bladder 62 for acute conditions with inflammation.
 Also consider our topical Chinese herbal remedies for pain relief found here!

-- For pain of the shoulders apply the the Water Element Acupressure Stick to acupressure point Bladder 62 and apply the Fire Element Acupressure Stick to acupressure point Small Intestine 3, the Metal Element Acupressure Stick acupressure point Large Intestine 10 and acupressure point Large Intestine 4 (same side as pain) and acupressure point Stomach 38 (opposite side of pain) using the dispersing method (counter-clockwise motion) for acute conditions with inflammation, or using the tonification method (clockwise motion) for chronic conditions possibly due to Kidney Deficiency.
-Also consider our topical Shoulder Pain Plaster found here!
+- For pain of the shoulders apply the the Water Element Acupressure Stick to acupressure point Bladder 62 and apply the Fire Element Acupressure Stick to acupressure point Small Intestine 3, the Metal Element Acupressure Stick acupressure point Large Intestine 10 and acupressure point Large Intestine 4 (same side as pain) and acupressure point Stomach 38 (opposite side of pain) for acute conditions with inflammation for chronic conditions possibly due to Kidney Deficiency.
+Also consider our topical Shoulder Pain Remedy here!

 Emotional Imbalances